ranadealmeida/the-wardrobe-matchmaker/README.md

  Use drag-and-drop functionality to create and save outfit combinations.
 ### Favorites Management:
  Save, view, and manage your favorite outfits.
-### Custom Styling:
- The app uses modern styling with a monochromatic color palette featuring #53327d and #6b42a2.

 ## Tech Stack